Volanda-Zhu/Foodine/README.md

 # Foodine

-To provide the customer the most authentic eating experience based on their appetite.
+project objective: To provide the customer the most authentic eating experience based on their appetite.

 Instructions:
 1. Install all the packages mentioned below.